Mount St. Helens: European colonization and use of the area

 In October 1843, future California governor Peter H. Burnett recounted a very likely apocryphal story of an Indigenous man who badly burned his foot and leg in lava or hot ash while hunting for deer.
 The story went that the injured man sought treatment at Fort Vancouver, but the contemporary fort commissary steward, Napoleon McGilvery, disclaimed knowledge of the incident.
 British lieutenant Henry J. Warre sketched the eruption in 1845, and two years later Canadian painter Paul Kane created watercolors of the gently smoking mountain.
 Warre's work showed erupting material from a vent about a third of the way down from the summit on the mountain's west or northwest side (possibly at Goat Rocks), and one of Kane's field sketches shows smoke emanating from about the same location.

 On April 17, 1857, the Republican, a Steilacoom, Washington, newspaper, reported that "Mount St. Helens, or some other mount to the southward, is seen ... to be in a state of eruption".
 The lack of a significant ash layer associated with this event indicates that it was a small eruption.
 This was the first reported volcanic activity since 1854.

 Before the 1980 eruption, Spirit Lake offered year-round recreational activities.
 In the summer there was boating, swimming, and camping, while in the winter there was skiing.

 Human impact from the 1980 eruption

 Fifty-seven people were killed during the eruption.
 Had the eruption occurred one day later, when loggers would have been at work, rather than on a Sunday, the death toll could have been much higher.

-Eighty-three-year-old Harry R. Truman, who had lived near the mountain for 54 years, gained media attention when he decided not to evacuate before the impending eruption, despite repeated pleas by local authorities.
+Eighty-three-year-old Harry R. Truman, who ran the Spirit Lake Lodge and had lived near the mountain since 1929, gained much media attention when he decided not to evacuate before the impending eruption, despite repeated pleas by local authorities.
 His body was never found after the eruption.

 Another victim of the eruption was 30-year-old volcanologist David A. Johnston, who was stationed on the nearby Coldwater Ridge.
 Moments before his position was hit by the pyroclastic flow, Johnston radioed his last words: "Vancouver!
 Vancouver!
 This is it!"
 Johnston's body was never found.
+Robert Landsburg was another victim, a photographer who took pictures of the approaching ash cloud.
+He placed his camera in his backpack and laid on top of it to protect the film.
+His body and the camera were found on June 4, 1980.
+The photos survived and provided geologists with valuable documentation of the eruption.